EWC-consortium/eudi-wallet-rfcs/ewc-rfc003-issue-person-identification-data.md

 }
 ```

-This request specifies the format and type of credential being requested, along with a JWT proof of the holder’s identity.
+This request specifies the format and type of credential being requested, along with a JWT proof of the user’s identity.

 ## 3.10 Credential response

 The issuance of PID credentials may proceed directly or be deferred, contingent on the issuer's readiness to issue the credential immediately or require additional processing time.
+The wallet should verify the signature pf the credential against the certificate collected at the beginning and verified against the trusted list.(the certificate used signing the credential must be the same of the one collected at the beginning).

 ### 3.10.1  In-time